Hostile Takeover

 This check was so not mate.

-Would it work?
+Well, would it work?
 Could it work?
 Remember, J had regenerated from having her head blown off.
 Why the heck couldn’t she regenerate from a blank hardrive with that same murder drone bullcrap?

 What if Uzi went for something subtler?
 A background process, or a cron job, that deleted a system file every few minutes?
-Time it right, and maybe J would regenerate to a state already compromised by Uzi’s algorithmic poison.
+Time it right, and maybe J would “regenerate” to a state already compromised by Uzi’s algorithmic poison.

 Or maybe Uzi could edit J’s memories.
 Convince her that she’d agreed to be friends with Uzi.
-Except Uzi’s classes hadn’t covered any memory database stuff – even figuring out basic reconstruction required sifting through the terrible documentation of mndb --help.
-By the time she figured out how to brainwash J, it might be too late.
+Except Uzi’s classes hadn’t covered any memory database stuff — even figuring out basic reconstruction required sifting through the terrible documentation of mndb --help.
+By the time she could figure out how to brainwash J, it might be too late.

 Okay, no point in self-deception at this point.